-Amid the ohs and ahs of neck-craning spectators the Hobby Club of Greenbelt High School held its first annual model glider contest last Monday, March 18, on the large field facing the school.
+Amid the chs and ahs of neck-craning spectators the Hobby Club of Greenbelt High School held its first annual model glider contest last Monday, March

-Its, on the large field facing the school.
+18, on the large field facing the school.

 Gliders ranging in size from six inches to over twenty were entered in the three classes.
 The large powerless craft sailed in the wind for as long as sixty seconds; one, in fact, sailed completely over the school.
-The contest, which was held to foster interest in model airplane building, lasted from 3 o'clock until almost 5, although most of the spectators left on the last bus.
+The contest, which was held to foster interest in model airplane building, lasted from 3 o'clock until almost 5, although most of the specta-tors left on the last bus.
 Mr. Paul S. Brengle, science instructor and faculty advisor for the Club said, "The wind was much better than we anticipated.
-The boys in the club and the spectators cooperated in every respect."

-in every respect."
-The Hobby Club, one of the most active in Greenbelt High School, is planning several more contests in connection with their model building.
-The next one will feature models powered with large rubber bands.
+The boys in the club and the spectators cooperated in every respect.\ belt High School, is planning several more contests in connection with their model building.
+The next one will feature models powered with large rubber interesting program depicting the evolution of light was presented to the students of Greenbelt High School and to the sixth and seventh grades of the grammar school last week by the physics class of